 Get adequate sleep for 7-9 hours per night.

-Regularly take supplements to maintain fertility.
+Regularly take supplements to maintain fertility and overall wellbeing.

-Manage your stress level through activities like meditation or breathing exercises
+Manage your stress level through activities like meditation or breathing exercises.

-Avoid strenuous physical activities
+Avoid strenuous physical activities.

 What to do immediately after IUI?